|Nutritional Guidelines (per serving)|

 - 6 to 8 strips bacon (cooked, drained, crumbled (about 1/3 cup crumbled))

-- Punch down the dough and cut it into 24 uniform pieces.
-A kitchen scale is a good way keep them even in size.
+Punch down the dough and cut it into 24 uniform pieces.
+A kitchen scale is an excellent way to keep them even in size.
 Shape the pieces into smooth, taut balls.
 Arrange in the greased baking pan.
 Cover with a lightweight kitchen towel and let the rolls rise for about 45 minutes to 1 hour, or until nearly doubled in bulk.